-The pandemic has magnified zybersecurit Things,

-Robert Helminiak.
-Vice President, Society of Chemical Manufacturers and Affiliates of all companies suffered supply chain disruptions in 2020, according to Euler Hermes.
+processing and cybersecurity.
+The pandemic has magnified integration in the Internet of Things, digitalization of data the demand for further of all companies suffered supply chain disruptions in 2020, according to Euler Hermes.
 Robert Helminiak from the Society of Chemical Manufacturers and Affiliates (SOCMA) in the United States confirms this assessment.
 "The pandemic has magnified the demand for further integration of components and plants in the Internet of Things, digitalization of data processing and cybersecurity," says the vice president, whose association represents more than 200 companies in the specialty chemicals industry.
-However, there is still no agreement on how far digitalization needs to go and how fast it should happen.
+However, there is still no agreement on how far digitalization needs to go and how fast it should happen. changes 2021